Ee-Chee/Spiced-Academy-tabasco-curriculum/wk1_dy3_functions_scope/README.md

 }
 ```

-Function declarations, like variable declarations, are subject to hoisting.
+Function declarations, like `var` declarations, are subject to hoisting.
 When you declare a function, the name of the function becomes a variable in the scope of the declaration and the value assigned to it is the function.

 ## Function expressions